NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_aws.html.markdown

 * `use_latest_version` - (Optional) Indicates whether to use the latest available ONTAP version.
 The default is 'true'.
 * `license_type` - (Optional) The type of license to use.
 For single node: ['cot-explore-paygo','cot-standard-paygo', 'cot-premium-paygo', 'cot-premium-byol'].
 For HA: ['ha-cot-explore-paygo','ha-cot-standard-paygo','ha-cot-premium-paygo','ha-cot-premium-byol'].
 The default is 'cot-standard-paygo'.
 * `instance_type` - (Optional) The instance type to use, which depends on the license type: Explore:['m5.xlarge'], Standard:['m5.2xlarge','r5.xlarge'], Premium:['m5.4xlarge','r5.2xlarge','c4.8xlarge'], BYOL: all instance types defined for PayGo.
 For more supported instance types, refer to Cloud Volumes ONTAP Release Notes.
 The default is 'm5.2xlarge'.
 * `platform_serial_number` - (Optional) The serial number for the cluster.
-This is required when using one of these: ['cot-premium-byol' or 'ha-cot-premium-byol'].
+This is required when using 'cot-premium-byol'.
 * `capacity_tier` - (Optional) Whether to enable data tiering for the first data aggregate: ['S3','NONE'].
 The default is 'S3'.
 * `tier_level` - (Optional) The tiering level when 'capacity_tier' is set to 'S3' ['normal','ia','ia-single','intelligent'].
 The default is 'normal'.
 * `nss_account` - (Optional) The NetApp Support Site account ID to use with this Cloud Volumes ONTAP system.
 If the license type is BYOL and an NSS account isn't provided, Cloud Manager tries to use the first existing NSS account.